Christmas in the USAWritten by Scott Dreyer

 Many families go to church on Christmas Eve; most such services are around 6:00 or 7:00 pm, but some are as late as 11:00 pm.
 These services usually include many Christmas carols and readings from the Luke Chapter 2 in the Bible about the birth of Jesus.
 These church services usually include everyone holding a candle.
 Singing Silent Night by candlelight on a Christmas Eve, in a large room lit by candles, is a beautiful experience.

 Hear David Dreyer playing "Go Tell it on the Mountain" at a recent candlelight Christmas church service.

 Most families have their "gift exchange" on Christmas morning.
 Usually the young children wake up first and dash to the Christmas tree, to see what they got for presents Parents love to take pictures of their young children opening the gifts.
-Some families read the Bible story about Jesus' birth at this time, and then have a large, hot breakfast.
-All schools and most businesses are closed, so Christmas Day is traditionally a day to spend with family and reflect on the year's end.
+Some families read the Bible story about Jesus' birth at this time.
+(Read the Christmas story from the Bible, Luke Chapter 2, in English, Simplified Chinese, and Traditional Chinese.)
+Sometime on Christmas morning, many families have a large, hot breakfast.
+This is a casserole my mom often made for Christmas morning, and some years I make it for my family too on that special day.
+Here's the recipe.
+All schools and most businesses are closed, so Christmas Day is traditionally a day to spend with family and reflect on the birth of Jesus and the year's end.